 Of important note, Bedford is also a town of artists.
 Bedford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bedford’s character.

-Telecommuters are a relatively large percentage of the workforce: 31.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bedford telecommute to their jobs.
+Overall, about 31.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bedford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bedford is a great place for families with children to consider.
+First of all, many other families with children live here, making Bedford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bedford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bedford’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Bedford in 2022 was $107,283, which is wealthy relative to New York and the nation.
 This equates to an annual income of $429,132 for a family of four.